louisbemberg/first-practice-api/README.md

 ## Louis's Basic Chat API Documentation

-🌻 A simple API Built in Ruby on Rails to write posts & comment on them.
+🌻 A simple API Built in Ruby on Rails to write posts & comment on them...
+Twitter style! 🐥

 ### Introduction
  This simple API allows you to publish and retrieve posts,